-You will receive a refund of your pension contributions, less a deduction for tax and the cost of buying you into the State Second Pension scheme.
+You will receive a refund of your pension contributions, less a deduction for tax.
 As an alternative to this, you can choose to transfer the notional value of your pension to a recognised pension scheme.
-See your scheme booklet on the Civil Service Pensions website for more information www.civilservice.gov.uk/pensions
+See your scheme booklet on the Civil Service Pensions website for more information: www.civilservicepensionscheme.org.uk